sopnode/oai5g-rfsim/README.md

   * `--no_auto_start` to not launch the OAI5G pods by default.
   * `-s slicename` to provide the slicename that you used to book the platform, which by default is *`inria_sopnode`*.
+  * `-k` to not restart the k8s cluster when reconfiguring charts.
+This will avoid the time consuming leave-join steps for FIT worker nodes.
   * as well as `-i imagename` to use an alternative image name - default is *`kubernetes`*.

 For instance, if your slicename is `inria_sc` and you have not yet loaded the k8s images on the FIT nodes, to run all the steps described above, you only have to run the following command on your laptop: